alex3493/greetings-api/Readme.md

 Run `docker exec -it php bash` or use your favourite Docker desktop application `php` container Exec tab.

 Run tests: `#php ./vendor/bin/phpunit`.
-Current project setup uses in-memory Sqlite database for testing, so migrations are done automatically before each test.

-Default Admin user is created automatically when docker containers are created for the first time.
+A default Admin user is created when you run docker containers for the first time.
-You can use these credentials right away:
+You can use the following credentials right away:

 - email: admin@greetings.com
 - password: password

-We also have a console command that allows to set up more users.
-Remember that console commands should be run inside docker `php` container.
+We also have a console command that allows to set up more users: `#php bin/console app:add-user`.
+Remember that console commands should be executed inside docker `php` container.
-`#php bin/console app:add-user`

 You can use Swagger UI at http://localhost:8888 for testing selected API endpoints.
-Most endpoints require authorization, so you will have to run registration / login endpoints first and then copy token from response to authorize subsequent requests.
+Most endpoints require authorization, so you will have to run registration / login first and then copy token from response to authorize subsequent requests.

 You can also use one of frontend counterpart projects that consume this API: